Alzheimer's disease: Symptomatic treatment

 Medications used to treat the cognitive symptoms of AD rather than the underlying cause include: four acetylcholinesterase inhibitors (tacrine, rivastigmine, galantamine, and donepezil) and memantine, an NMDA receptor antagonist.
 The acetylcholinesterase inhibitors are intended for those with mild to severe AD, whereas memantine is intended for those with moderate or severe Alzheimer's disease.
 The benefit from their use is small.

 Reduction in the activity of the cholinergic neurons is a well-known feature of AD.
 Acetylcholinesterase inhibitors are employed to reduce the rate at which the body breaks down acetylcholine (ACh), thereby increasing the concentration of ACh in the brain and combating the loss of ACh caused by the death of cholinergic neurons.
 Evidence supports medical efficacy in mild to moderate AD, and somewhat in the advanced stage.
 This does not extend to delaying symptom onset.

-Glutamate is an excitatory neurotransmitter, although in excess can lead to cell death through a process called excitotoxicity which consists of the overstimulation of glutamate receptors.
-Excitotoxicity also occurs in other neurological diseases such as Parkinson's disease and multiple sclerosis.

 Memantine is a noncompetitive NMDA receptor antagonist first used as an anti-influenza agent.
 It acts on the glutamatergic system by blocking NMDA receptors and inhibiting their overstimulation by glutamate.
 Memantine has been reported to have a small benefit in the treatment of moderate to severe AD.
 The combination of memantine and donepezil has been reported to be "of statistically significant but clinically marginal effectiveness".

 An extract of Ginkgo biloba known as EGb 761 has been used for treating AD and other neuropsychiatric disorders.
 Its use is approved throughout Europe.
-The World Federation of Biological Psychiatry guidelines lists EGb 761 with the same weight of evidence (level B) given to acetylcholinesterase inhibitors and memantine.
-EGb 761 is the only one that showed improvement of symptoms in both AD and vascular dementia.
-EGb 761 may have a role either on its own or as an add-on to other therapies.
-A 2016 review concluded that the quality of evidence from clinical trials on G. biloba has been insufficient to warrant its use.
-Further studies suggested that Ginkgo leaves contain pharmacologically more effective substances than those contained in EGb 761, which may allow for causal treatment of preclinical Alzheimer's dementia.
-Chaperones from plant protein extracts play an important role in this context.
+An umbrella review and a continuing education article differ as to whether it is effective in the treatment of AD.

-Atypical antipsychotics are modestly useful in reducing aggression and psychosis in people with AD, but their advantages are offset by serious adverse effects, such as stroke, movement difficulties or cognitive decline.
-When used in the long-term, they have been reported to associate with increased mortality.
-They are recommended in dementia only after first line therapies such as behavior modification have failed, and due to the risk of adverse effects, they should be used for the shortest amount of time possible.
+Atypical antipsychotics are modestly useful in reducing aggression and psychosis in people with AD, but their advantages are offset by serious adverse effects, such as stroke, movement difficulties, or cognitive decline.
+They are recommended in dementia only after first-line therapies such as behavior modification have failed, and due to the risk of adverse effects, they should be used for the shortest amount of time possible.
 Stopping antipsychotic use in this group of people appears to be safe.